hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 This platform has different constraints for the platform usage defined individually in each tenant's service agreement.
 There are constrains for source data added to the platform.
 This way each tenant has different level of the platform, defined by their customer level.
 The service agreement is stored as an JSON file.

 One service agreement constraing is the number of different input file types supported by the platform..
 Minimum service supports only 1 file-format, such as CSV.
-With higher level service, the platform will support multiple source file formats, such as CSV, JSON, XML and txt.
+With higher level service, the platform will support multiple source file formats, such as CSV, JSON, XML, Parquet and txt.
 The number of different source file types supported means more freedom to the tenant and due depends on the service level.

 Another service level quality constraint is data ingestion speed.
 This is implemented by different service agreement constraints.
 The service agreement holds an interval of time after which the platform checks if the tenant has added new input data to the staging input directory.
 Another constraint is the maximum amount of data that can be ingested on one run.
 After the limit is reached, the platforms halts for another specified interval of time, ingestion interval, before continuing the ingestion.
 Higher service level means shorter intervals and higher amount of maximum ingestion data and therefore faster ingestion speed.
 Defining the intervals and maximum amount of data for one ingestion based on the tenant service level is essential for the platform, as executing the tenant pipeline uses platform's recources, which causes infastructure costs.
 The ingestion interval is stored as seconds and maximum amount of data in megabytes.